Life in COVID-19

-In almost everything I do, I always develop plans and prepare for the worst.
+I always develop plans and prepare for the worst in almost everything I do.

-If we are not going out to work, social distancing is needed, elderlies are prone to die, and in Japan, elderlies are mostly farmers, there is no way that food will be adequate to feed the many if it continues for these upcoming months.
+Suppose we are not going out to work.
+In that case, social distancing is needed, elderlies are prone to die, and in Japan, elderlies are primarily farmers, so there is no way that food will be adequate to feed the many if it continues for these upcoming months.

 So, I began home gardening.
-I plant vegetables that are easy to care, grow, and not fragile.
+I plant vegetables that are easy to care for, grow, and not fragile.